drpriver/drjson/README.md

     On the other hand, 36893488147419103232 (`2 ** 65`) doesn't fit in a 64 bit
     integer, but a double can hold its value exactly.
 DrJson instead parses it as a string, which is maybe counter-intuitive.

+## Future Directions

+I'm not happy with the C API and would prefer to hand out opaque handles instead of having objects and arrays inside a DrJsonValue.
+This would allow you to drop the "Boxed" option.
+Usage of the handles would need to be coupled with a json context, would be an overall safer pattern.
+It would also allow useful capabilities, such as easily querying all of the objects and arrays from a json document without traversing the tree.